 Successfully completing your dissertation is the key to graduating with your doctoral degree.
 However, it’s impossible to define the length of time your dissertation will take because every student and every research topic is different.

 Your Dissertation and In-Residence at the University of Arizona Global Campus

-Global Campus doctoral students begin planning for their dissertations on day one in conversations with their peers and professors.
+UAGC doctoral students begin planning for their dissertations on day one in conversations with their peers and professors.
 And, immediately following the completion of your core and specialization courses, you will take a Doctoral Capstone Seminar, as well as Dissertation Planning I and Dissertation Planning II.

-“We’ve embedded the process in the coursework and the weekend in-residence programs,” explains Dr. Rebecca Wardlow, program chair the Doctor of Philosophy in Education program.
+“We’ve embedded the process in the coursework and the weekend in-residence programs,” explains Dr. Rebecca Wardlow, program chair of the Doctor of Philosophy in Education program.

 Students are advised to begin the research process well ahead of schedule, rather than waiting until after they’ve finished their coursework.
 Each student also receives a Dissertation Handbook and has access to information and resources from the University that can guide them through the six phases required to complete their dissertation.